maximivanov/maxivanov.io/posts/2020/code-and-security-checks-in-typescript-projects-with-github-actions/index.md

 ---
-title: 'Code and security checks in a TypeScript project with Github Actions'
+title: 'Code and security checks in TypeScript projects with Github Actions'
 description: Run tests and code quality checks on pull requests in Github.
 date: 2020-11-23
 tags: